jonghewk/ImageDeformation_MovingLeastSquare/README.md

-This application is an implementation of

-"Image Deformation Using Moving Least Squares" by Scott Schaefer written in C++.
+This application is an implementation of  "Image Deformation Using Moving Least Squares" by Scott Schaefer.

 The code is based on the MATLAB code written by Gabriele Lombardi.

-OpenGL and OpenCV are required.
+(OpenGL and OpenCV are required)